 House Hanna is the home of about 35 children who are 4 to 20 years old, mainly girls, although some have their little brothers here until in 3rd class year of school, the boys can move into our boys’ home House Samuel.
 Every young child has an older partner who looks after him or her.
 As in a big family everyone does a share of household duties, and in this country, many things still have to be done by hand – the laundry, for instance.
 The feeling of being responsible helps the children to build a solid foundation for their future.

 School is in the morning and supervised homework and tutoring in the afternoon.
 Most attend private schools.
 The aim is to foster every child’s personal talents and abilities, so that they can do well at school.
 Further vocational training is also pushed for, in spite of the many administrative complexities.
-Over the years many of the girls have been able to complete certified or sewing training programmes or have received a three-year diploma in nursing.
+Over the years many of the girls have been able to complete certified computer or sewing training programmes or have received a three-year diploma in nursing.
 Some former home children are now working for us as house mothers or tutors.

 House Hanna also houses the Karachi-office of the “Educational Institute Charity”, an association of Pakistan.
 The office is operated by Christusträger Sisters Dagmar and Dietlinde whose living quarters are located in the same house.